SMS Notification Best Practices 2026 | MagicBell

 Clear Call-to-Action (CTA)

-Every SMS should have a purpose and clear next step:
+Every SMS should have one purpose and a clear next step:

 CTA Best Practices: